aaronsb/memory-graph-interface/README.md

 ![Memory Graph Visualizer](docs/screenshot-nodes.png)

+*The Memory Graph Interface with all UI panels enabled.
+The visualization shows a 3D force-directed graph with nodes colored by domain, connected by labeled edges.
+Multiple panels provide control over visualization settings, node information, and graph navigation.
+The interface includes a CUA-style menu bar for easy access to all features.*

+## User Interface Components

+The screenshot above displays the full feature set of the Memory Graph Interface:

+- **3D Graph Visualization**: Central force-directed graph showing memory nodes color-coded by domain with labeled relationship connections
+- **CUA Menu Bar**: Standard application menu (File, View, Visualization, Panels, Help) for easy access to all features
+- **Selected Nodes Panel**: Track and manage multiple node selections with batch operations
+- **Node Info Panel**: Detailed view of selected node content, tags, and metadata
+- **Memory Domains Panel**: Legend showing domain colors with node counts and selection tools
+- **Visualization Controls**: Advanced settings for physics simulation, rendering effects, and visual style
+- **Help Card**: Quick reference for keyboard shortcuts and mouse controls (togglable)
+- **Export/Import Features**: Domain-level data portability through the File menu
+- **Real-time Updates**: Database change indicator in menu bar with auto-refresh capability

+Note: Not all panels need to be visible at once - toggle them as needed through the Panels menu.

 ## Overview

 Memory Graph Interface is a companion application to the [memory-graph MCP](https://github.com/aaronsb/memory-graph) which creates and manages memory nodes.
 This interface provides a powerful 3D visualization of memory nodes and their relationships, allowing for intuitive exploration and manipulation of the memory graph.